 Our office works every week with local surgical teams to replace missing teeth with dental implants.
-Dental implants are becoming the standard replacement option for missing teeth.
-While they take more time and sometimes, more expense, dental implants offer some distinct advantages over traditional bridges and dentures.
+Dental implants are quickly becoming the replacement option of choice for missing teeth, whether one or many.
+While they take more time and often, more initial expense, dental implants offer some distinct advantages over traditional bridges and dentures.

 For single missing teeth, dental implants provide a one tooth solution to a one tooth problem.

 Implants do not get cavities.
 However, they can get gum disease.
 So, yes, you still have to clean them.

 Depending on the number of implants, the stability of a denture can increase all the way to having no pressure on the gums.